Varicose veins are swollen and enlarged veins. They are usually found in your legs and feet. They are often blue or purple and twisty in appearance.

 What to do if you have varicose veins

-- Try to maintain a healthy weight as extra weight can put more pressure on your veins.
+try to maintain a healthy weight - extra weight can put more pressure on your veins

 Foot exercises

-- When you're pregnant, your baby and placenta (afterbirth) need extra blood - the amount of blood in your body increases and can stretch your blood vessels.
+Your baby and placenta (afterbirth) need extra blood so the amount of blood in your body increases.
+This can stretch your blood vessels.

-- The hormonal changes of pregnancy can increase the risk of varicose veins.
+The hormonal changes of pregnancy are also another reason that can increase the risk of varicose veins.

 Risk factors for developing varicose veins